The Trustees of the HCLUganda charity

 of drugs rehabilitation programmes.

-Stephen Lloyd is an architect and also works in Cheltenham, but
+Stephen Lloyd is a retired architect and also worked in Cheltenham, but

 lives in Southam, a Cotswold village near to the town.
 His business,

-Cover Lloyd Design is located in Regent Street in Cheltenham.
+Cover Lloyd Design was located in Regent Street in Cheltenham.

 He has been assisting the Ugandan project during the construction